Well, well, well. What have we here? 27 things your Realtor won’t tell you?!

 3. “The ethnic makeup of any neighborhood is something I can share.”

 Here’s one where your Realtor can’t tell you certain things.
 Our laws are pretty clear and hold powerful consequences if broken.
 Real estate agents cannot “steer” clients towards or away from any house or neighborhood based on the Fair Housing protected classes.

 4. “This neighborhood is full of crime!”

-Not the same but similar to the one above, Realtors should not share information about crime.
+This one is not the same as the one about but it’s similar.
+Realtors should not share information about crime.
 Instead, we should point you towards objective data and let our clients draw their own conclusions.

 5. “Home inspectors only tell part of the story.”

-Home inspectors aren’t experts in any one field but know a little about a lot.
+Home inspectors aren’t experts in any one field but generally know a little about a lot of different topics.
 It’s often wise to get a second opinion for particular home features.
 If your Realtor tells you to simply trust the home inspector, that’s a major, black flag.